joshatron/CSCI-441-Labs/README.md

 # Labs

 This repository is where all your lab assignments and code will be provided.
-You will fork this repository into your own private BitBucket repository, where you will make your additions to the code base.
-The reason for bit bucket is public repositories are free on GitHub, whereas private ones are free on BitBucket.
+You will fork this repository into your own private Bitbucket repository, where you will make your additions to the code base.
+The reason for Bitbucket is public repositories are free on GitHub, whereas private ones are free on Bitbucket.
 I will be adding assignments to this repository throughout the semester so you will need to follow the instructions below in order to keep your repository up-to-date, while also being able to push changes up to your own personal repository.

-## Sign up for BitBucket
+## Sign up for Bitbucket

-First, you'll need a BitBucket account, so [sign up here](https://bitbucket.org/account/signup/).
+First, you'll need a Bitbucket account, so [sign up here](https://bitbucket.org/account/signup/).

 ## Fork the repository